jovibor/HexCtrl/README.md

     DWORD     dwStyle { };          //Window styles.
-    DWORD     dwExStyle { };        //Extended window styles. double    dbWheelRatio { 1.0 }; //Ratio for how much to scroll with mouse-wheel. bool      fCustom { false };    //If it's a custom control in a dialog.
+    DWORD     dwExStyle { };        //Extended window styles. double    dbWheelRatio { 1.0 }; //Ratio for how much to scroll with mouse-wheel. bool      fInfoBar { true };    //Show bottom Info bar or not. bool      fCustom { false };    //If it's a custom control in a dialog.
 };
 ```